Inklingo

 nounB1general

-Use 'medida' when referring to an action, step, or policy implemented, especially by a government or organization, to achieve a specific goal.
+Use 'medida' when referring to an action, step, or policy implemented by an authority, like a government or organization.

 A stylized figure wearing a blue uniform is seen placing a small red barrier post firmly onto a grassy patch, symbolizing official action.